INSTALLATION GUIDE

 • The fridge/freezer circuit must be on a separate RCBO, not shared with other kitchen circuits under a group RCD.
 If a group RCD trips, the fridge/freezer will defrost — and the occupant may not notice until the food is spoiled.

-• The cooker circuit requires RCD protection where its cable is concealed in a wall within a prescribed zone — defined by Regulation 522.6.202 as within 150mm of the top of a wall or partition, within 150mm of a corner between two adjoining walls, or running horizontally or vertically to or from any accessory.
-The threshold for additional protection at depths less than 50mm is set by Table 52.1.
+• The cooker circuit needs 30mA RCD protection where its cable is concealed in a wall at a depth of less than 50mm and relies on being run in a prescribed zone.
+Regulation 522.6.202 points to Table 52.1, whose footnote defines a prescribed zone as within 150mm of the top of the wall or partition, within 150mm of an angle formed by two adjoining walls, or formed horizontally and vertically from any point, accessory or switchgear on the wall.
 In most kitchen installations the cooker cable runs through the wall behind the cooker position — an RCBO is therefore standard practice.
+Where the cooker control unit incorporates a 13A socket outlet, Regulation 411.3.3 requires the 30mA RCD in any case.

 • Avoid placing all kitchen circuits under a single group RCD.
 A nuisance trip loses power to every kitchen appliance simultaneously — cooker, hob, dishwasher mid-cycle, and fridge/freezer.